 Asil: The term in its general Arabic use means of known and esteemed origins.
+Within the context of the Arabian horse, the term is equivalent to purity.

 Atiq: The term carries multiple overlapping meanings.
 It is ancient, precious, and free [of flaws] all at the same time.
 Within the context of the Arabian horse, It encompasses both authenticity and purity.